xuzhg/WebApiSample/v8.x/CreateNewTypeSample/readme.md

+**[Be noted:]** I use the project reference in my project.
+I don't want to change it (lazy).
+If you want to run, please clone the AspNetCoreOData repo and change the project reference.
+Or, just replace the project reference using the latest Microsoft.AspNetCore.OData 8 version.

-Create a new EdmType to play serialize and deserialize.
+# Create a new EdmType or using Type definition to play serialize and deserialize.

 # Serialize